hyperspy/hyperspy/doc/user_guide/getting_started.rst

 ..
 HINT::

-   We use the variable :guilabel:`s` but you can choose any (valid) variable name
+   The load function returns an object that contains data read from the file.
+We assign this object to the variable ``s`` but you can choose any (valid) variable name you like.

 For more details read :ref:`loading_files`